shumwaymark/sentinelcam/docs/YingYangRanch_Changes.rst

 configuration item.
 That one should always be avoided when running an ``Outpost`` since it is so computationally expensive.

 *Sidebar*.
-It is always important to understand the performamnce impact of any other detectors configured to run on an **Outpost** node.
+It is always important to understand the performance impact of any other detectors configured to run on an **Outpost** node.

 *Just be careful out there*.